Director/Screenplay – Juan Salas, Music – Wil Van De Crommert. Production Company – Polar Bear Films.

 All his life Chris Henderson has been suffering from sleep paralysis and disturbing nightmares inhabited by a shadowy figure.
 His psychologist Jim Atterson urges him to return to see his family home in Tulsa before his brother Dave sells it.
 Chris travels there with his wife Trish and they spend the night in the house.
 Back in Dallas, Chris’s nightmares start to become worse.
 He believes he is being affected by an Alp, a demon figure from folklore.
 Chris’s nightmares becomes so disturbed that a frightened Trish moves out and Jim worries about having to commit him.

 After seeing The Nightmare (2015), Rodney Ascher’s documentary about the sleep paralysis phenomenon, I made the comment at the time that it delved into a heretofore unknown arena that opened up fertile material for horror filmmakers.
-Surely enough, we have now started to see filmmakers delving into sleep paralysis themes with Alp being the first up followed by the likes of Be Afraid (2017) and The Man in the Shadows (2017).
+Surely enough, we have now started to see filmmakers delving into sleep paralysis themes with Alp being the first up followed by the likes of Be Afraid (2017), The Man in the Shadows (2017) and Mara (2018).

 Alp is a directorial debut for Juan Salas so I suppose that I should not be as hard on it as a work by a seasoned professional.
 Keeping that in mind, Alp is still a production that looks and feels as though it is made by amateurs who have maybe just made it through the first year of a film school program.
 Most obviously, the film suffers from non-professional photography (the film has no credit for director of photography) where it often appears that Juan Salas is shooting using natural lighting.
 The acting often feels as though it has been conducted by non-professionals, the most notable offender here being W.M.
 Bacon as the psychologist.